Rough Notes

 If you think most product managers spend time in meetings, you're mistaken.
 The larger chunk of a PM's time is spent in preparation for those meetings - having the "meetings before the meeting", "the meeting", and the "meetings after the meeting."
 Image courtesy: Marketoonist.com In fact, for most one-way door decisions (decisions that are big and hard to reverse), the pre-meeting phase is quite...

-• Breaking the fourth wall of an interview 6 minutes read 15 May 2024
+• Lessons learnt interview prepping for product roles 6 minutes read 15 May 2024

 A group of men eating ice cream during peak London summer started drowning in large numbers.
 As there was a huge number of men eating ice cream who drowned, it was concluded that eating ice cream led to drowning.
 This did sound absurd to the researchers investigating this curious case of the missing link between ice cream and men drowning.
 However, upon closer investigation, it became evident...